-- When considering whether any licensed activity should be permitted, the City Corporation will assess the likelihood of it causing unacceptable adverse impact, particularly on local residents and businesses, by considering the following factors amongst other relevant matters: - 55.1 the type of use - 55.2 the proposed hours of operation - 55.3 the means of access to and exit from the premises by patrons - 55.4 any negative cumulative impact of licensed premises in an area and, in considering any application for review of premises already licensed, the City Corporation may take into account evidence of the following:- - 55.5 past demonstrable adverse impact from the activity especially on local residents and businesses: or - 55.6 any appropriate measures which have been agreed and put into effect by the applicant to mitigate any adverse impact.
+- When considering whether any licensed activity should be permitted, the City Corporation will assess the likelihood of it causing unacceptable adverse impact, particularly on local residents and businesses, by considering the following factors amongst other relevant matters: - 58.1 the type of use - 58.2 the proposed hours of operation - 58.3 the means of access to and exit from the premises by patrons - The measures that are proposed to avoid nuisance being caused to residents and businesses in particular from outside smoking, drinking and eating in terms of noise, obstruction of the highway and anti-social behaviour - The matters set out in the City Corporation's Policy in relation to operating schedules, which will include, among other factors, any negative cumulative impact of licensed premises in an area and, in considering any application for review of premises already licensed, the City Corporation may take into account evidence of the following:- - 58.5.1.
+Past demonstrable adverse impact from the activity especially on local residents and businesses; or

+58.5.1. any appropriate measures which have been agreed and put into effect by the applicant to mitigate any adverse impact.

 - The prime purpose of this part of the Policy Statement is to achieve the licensing objective of preventing public nuisance.
-In furtherance of this aim, the Statement lists particular matters that the City Corporation will take into account in considering whether a licensed activity is likely to cause an adverse impact, particularly to local residents. - 56.1 The precise nature of the activity, especially for entertainment, will be a factor in considering the impact of the activity.

-- 56.2 Levels of noise from licensed premises which may be acceptable at certain times of day may not be acceptable later in the evening or at night when ambient noise levels are much lower. - 56.3 With any adverse impact it may be possible to take steps to mitigate or prevent the impact and if such measures are reliable an activity may be licensed.
+In furtherance of this aim, the Statement lists particular matters that the City Corporation will take into account in considering whether a licensed activity is likely to cause an adverse impact, particularly to local residents. - 59.1 The precise nature of the activity, especially for entertainment, will be a factor in considering the impact of the activity. - 59.2 Levels of noise from licensed premises which may be acceptable at certain times of day may not be acceptable later in the evening or at night when ambient noise levels are much lower. - 59.3With any adverse impact it may be possible to take steps to mitigate or prevent the impact and if such measures are reliable an activity may be licensed.
 In accordance with Government advice, the decisions taken by the City Corporation will obviously be focused on matters within the control of individual licensees and others granted relevant permissions and the steps they can take to achieve the licensing objectives.
 Accordingly, these matters will centre on the premises and places being used for licensable activities and the likely impact of those activities on members of the public living, working or engaged in normal activity in the area concerned. - In reaching its decisions, the City Corporation acknowledges the difficulty a licence holder has in preventing anti-social behaviour by individuals once they are beyond the direct control of that licence holder.
 However, it will also take into account that the licensing objective of preventing public nuisance will not be achieved if patrons from licensed premises regularly engage in anti-social activities to the detriment of nearby residents or businesses.
 Furthermore, it will also take into account its responsibility under the Crime and Disorder Act 1998 to do all it can to prevent crime and disorder in the City.
 The aim of the Policy is, therefore, to achieve a balanced approach to these difficult issues.